Falcion/Kabal/.github/CODE_OF_CONDUCT.md

+## Contributor covenant code of conduct
+### Preamble

 Any participant of this project are expected to abide by this code of conduct: both online and during in-person events that are hosted and/or associated with this organization.

-Organization was created to foster an open, innovative and inclusive community around open source: to clarify expected behaviour in communities project have adopted the contributor covenant.
+Project was created to foster an open, innovative and inclusive community around open source: to clarify expected behaviour in communities project have adopted the contributor covenant.

 — [Contributor Covenant](https://www.contributor-covenant.org/)